TEDS-91/modEval/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of modEval is to perform model evaluation and model comparisons.
+The goal of **modEval** package is to allow users to perform statistical model evaluation and comparison.

 ## Installation